dverite/icu_ext/README.md

 Break down the string into words and non-words constituents, and return them in a set of (tag, contents) tuples.
-`tag` has values from the [UWordBreak enum](http://icu-project.org/apiref/icu4c/ubrk_8h_source.html) defined in ubrk.h indicating the nature of the piece of contents.
+`tag` has values from the [UWordBreak enum][ubrk_source] defined in ubrk.h indicating the nature of the piece of contents.
 The current values are:

     UBRK_WORD_NONE           = 0,